 Spring-only students will take a pre-semester language course in Bremen and should plan their roundtrip travel to/from Bremen (BRE).

-You must communicate your arrival plans with both Janine and Jens as well as the CGSE.
-To notify the CGSE, you should enter the flight information in your on line program accessible here.
+You must communicate your arrival plans with both the on-site staff as well as the CGSE.
+To notify the CGSE, you should enter the flight information via the online application system.
 Students should arrive one the day that works best for them, but they must arrive within the window of acceptable dates in order to be met at the airport or train station and be present for the orientation meetings.
 Official dates for the program can be found here.

 No, there is not a group flight organized for this program.
 Students must make their own travel arrangements after confirming the appropriate arrival dates for their pre-semester language program.
 Students may wish to book their travel on their own or use Advantage Travel based in Syracuse, New York.
 We recommend students contact agent Sally Curtis at Advantage Travel by calling 1-800-788-1980 or emailing firstname.lastname@example.org.
 Although flights can be booked online, we strongly encourage students and their families to consider the benefits of an agent’s services given the duration of study abroad programs and the complexity of international air travel today.

 If you have family or friends who are planning to visit you, please do not make travel plans until you arrive at the program and become familiar with your class schedule and program excursions.
 It is not acceptable to skip class for personal travel.
 Also, you will need to speak with your on-site staff before making plans to receive visitors or to travel, as they may have excursions or events planned.

 There will be group academic excursions during both semesters.
 Exact dates for the excursions will be announced at the beginning of the semester.
 Many students also travel on their own during major German holidays and university breaks when classes are not in session.